greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/vacuumdb.html.md

 ## <a id="section6"></a>Notes

-`vacuumdb` might need to connect several times to the coordinator server, asking for a password each time.
+`vacuumdb` might need to connect several times to the master server, asking for a password each time.
 It is convenient to have a `~/.pgpass` file in such cases.

 ## <a id="section7"></a>Examples